PRTG Manual: DNS Sensor

 Port |

 Enter the number of the port to which the sensor tries to connect.
-This must be the port that the sensor's parent device runs the DNS service on.
-Usually, you use port 53.
-We recommend that you use the default value.
+This must be the port that the parent device runs the DNS service on.
+The default port is 53.

 |